 Cheap Trains to Preston

-“From historic links to Thomas Arkwright and the Industrial Revolution to those involving Preston North End, Sir Tom Finney and the Football League, there’s plenty to savour in Preston” VisitLancashire
+“From historical links to Thomas Arkwright and the Industrial Revolution to those involving Preston North End, Sir Tom Finney and the Football League, there’s plenty to savour in Preston” VisitLancashire.

-Preston is a major port and industrial centre in Lancashire.
-Textiles are being produced in Preston since the mid-13th century and locally produced wool is woven in people’s houses.
-However, the town’s textile industry fell into a decline during the mid-20th century.
-Nowadays, the town’s economy has soared high mainly because of retail.
-In fact, Preston is home to two major shopping centres and the entire town is lined with shops, restaurants, and bars, many of which are tucked away down the side streets.
+The city has a major port and is an industrial centre in Lancashire.
+Textiles have been produced here since the mid-13th century when people wove locally produced wool in their house; however, the industry fell into decline during the mid-20th century.
+Nowadays, the town’s economy has soared mainly because of the retail sector.
+It is home to two major shopping centres and shops, restaurants, and bars are found across the town, many of them are tucked away down the side streets.

-As a city that’s rich in culture and history, Preston is home to a number of museums.
-The Queens Lancashire Regiment Museum is a museum that’s dedicated to the military history of the Lancashire County while the Museum of Lancashire features the country’s colourful history housed in an old courthouse building.
+As a city that’s rich in culture and history, Preston is home to several museums.
+The Queens Regiment Museum is dedicated to the military history of the County.
+The Museum of Lancashire features the country’s colourful history housed in an old courthouse building.

 What train line is Preston on?

 Preston is a key station on the West Coast Main Line.

 Preston is the birthplace of Sir Tom Finney CBE, one of the best footballers ever.